WTCa100/DesignPatterns/README.md

 # DesignPatterns

-This repository is a showacase of every design pattern written in C.
+This repository is a showacase of a total of 22 design pattern written in C++.